Timmy Chang: Hawaii

 Chang was named the 25th head coach in program history at his alma mater, Hawaii, on January 22, 2022.
 He signed a four-year deal.

-Chang received a one-year extension to his contract on December 3, keeping him with the program through at least the 2026 season, which will be Hawaii’s first as a full member of the Mountain West Conference.
+Chang received a one-year extension to his contract on December 3, keeping him with the program through at least the 2026 season, which will be Hawaii's first as a full member of the Mountain West Conference.

-With a 31-19 win over the Colorado State Rams, Chang achieved his first bowl-eligible season in 2025.
+With a 31–19 win over the Colorado State Rams, Chang achieved his first bowl-eligible season in 2025.
+He received a five-year extension to his contract prior to the start of the 2026 season that will run through January 2031.

 Personal life

 Chang and his wife have five children; he also has a son from a previous relationship.
 He is of Hawaiian, Chinese, Puerto Rican, English, Irish and Spanish descent.

-Chang pleaded guilty to two misdemeanors in February 2010 was fined $155, agreed to undergo anger management assessment and was placed on six months’ probation.
+Chang pleaded guilty to two misdemeanors in February 2010 was fined $155, agreed to undergo anger management assessment and was placed on six months' probation.
 Police stated he had seen a woman filming a fight in Honolulu's Pearlridge neighborhood, demanded that she stop filming, and upon her refusal and a subsequent struggle, had taken her camera and thrown it to the roof of a nearby building.